 Our School of Science DEI Annual Report 2023 provides information on DEI activities across the school.
 This builds on our School of Science DEI Action Framework, which serves as the school’s DEI blueprint over the next few years.
 This framework supports the MIT Strategic Action Plan for Belonging, Achievement, and Composition.

-DEI work is about our most valuable asset — our people — and about promoting scientific excellence.
 Research shows that DEI and scientific excellence mutually reinforce each other.
 Research also shows that underrepresented groups face greater challenges and obstacles in the workplace.
 Given this, we reinforce our commitment to fostering a diverse and inclusive School of Science.

 Kuheli Dutt (she/her)